What does it feel like when ribs are broken? Changes in the area of the rib injury

 The necessary first aid in such a situation depends on the type of rib fracture.

-For closed fractures uncomplicated form it is necessary that the patient takes a semi-sitting position, bending his arms at the elbow.
-He should apply a special support bandage and tie one bent arm to his body in such a way that pressure is created on the broken rib.
+For closed fractures in simple form It is necessary for the patient to take a semi-sitting position and bend his arms at the elbow.
+He should be given a special support bandage and one bent arm should be tied to his body, so that pressure is created on the broken rib.

-At closed fracture complex form (severe pain, difficulty in breathing) it is necessary that the victim takes a half-sitting position and leans towards the broken rib.
-He needs to make a bandage that would tie his hand tightly to the body, immobilizing the diseased part of the body.
+At closed fracture complex form (severe pain, difficulty breathing), the victim must take a half-sitting position and lean towards the broken rib.
+He needs to make a bandage that would tie the arm tightly to the body, immobilizing the painful part of the body.

-To help with broken ribs open form, it is necessary to attach a palm and close the wound, tilting the body towards the fracture, plant the victim.
-Bandage open wound, cover it with an airtight material and bandage it.
-Tie the arm to the body to immobilize the broken rib.
+To help with broken ribs open form, you need to apply your palm and close the wound, tilting the body towards the fracture, and sit the victim down.
+Bandage open wound, cover it with airtight material and bandage it.
+Tie your arm to your body to immobilize the broken rib.

-For any type of fracture, you should immediately call an ambulance.
+For any type of fracture, you must immediately call an ambulance.

-For staging accurate diagnosis rib fractures are a must X-ray.
-With fluoroscopy, it is necessary to show as accurately as possible the place where there is pain, and describe the symptoms for a correct diagnosis.
-The radiologist will tell you for sure whether such an injury is taking place only by seeing and describing the picture.
-As a rule, it is the x-ray that shows 100% of the site of the fracture of the ribs.
+For staging accurate diagnosis rib fractures must be done x-ray.
+With fluoroscopy, it is necessary to show as accurately as possible the place where there is pain and describe the symptoms for a correct diagnosis.
+A radiologist will tell you for sure whether such an injury occurs only by seeing and describing the image.
+As a rule, it is the x-ray that shows 100% the location of the rib fracture.

-Treatment in this case is based on the maximum possible immobilization of the patient for several weeks.
-Depending on the site of the fracture, plaster corsets may be applied for better bone fusion.
+Treatment in this case is based on immobilizing the patient as much as possible for several weeks.
+Depending on the location of the fracture, plaster corsets may be applied to improve bone healing.

-Complex fractures with displacement and the formation of detrital parts require surgical interventions.
-There are also isolated cases when several ribs are broken, and unpaired ones (climbers and steeplejacks suffer more often - falls from low heights lead to the fact that people get multiple fractures of the ribs with displacements).
-Such fractures are treated for a long time.
+Complex fractures with displacement and formation of fragments require surgical interventions.
+There are also isolated cases when several ribs are broken, and unpaired ones (climbers and steeplejacks suffer more often - falls from small heights lead to people receiving multiple fractures of the ribs with displacements).
+Such fractures take a long time to heal.

 Rib fracture is the most common type of chest injury, accounting for about 16% of total number fixed fractures.
-A fracture of the rib, the symptoms of which we will consider below, consists not only in its damage, but also in damage to internal organs concentrated in the chest area.
-It is noteworthy that in some cases such a fracture can be fatal, therefore, such an injury must be taken seriously.
+A rib fracture, the symptoms of which we will consider below, consists not only in its damage, but also in damage internal organs, concentrated in the chest area.
+It is noteworthy that in some cases such a fracture can cause death, so such an injury must be taken seriously.

-Uncomplicated fractures, in which 1-2 ribs are damaged, grow together quite well, without posing any threat to the victim.
-The main danger posed by such an injury is usually respiratory failure and damage to internal organs, against which associated complications.
-These fractures, in which there are no complications, are observed in practice in about 40%, but 60% of the remaining ones are inevitably associated with injuries affecting the pleura and lungs, as well as organs of cardio-vascular system, which is a serious threat anyway.
+Uncomplicated fractures, in which 1-2 ribs are damaged, heal quite well, without posing any threat to the victim.
+The main danger that such an injury poses is usually respiratory failure and damage to internal organs, against which the development of associated complications.
+These fractures, in which there are no complications, are observed in practice in about 40%, but 60% of the remaining ones are inevitably associated with injuries affecting the pleura and lungs, as well as organs cardiovascular system, which in any case is a serious threat.

-There are also situations in which multiple fractures of the ribs are formed.
-This determines a fairly serious injury, which in itself can become dangerous due to the likelihood of developing the so-called pleuropulmonary shock, and can also lead to life-threatening complications.
+There are also situations in which multiple rib fractures occur.
+This defines a fairly serious injury, which in itself can become dangerous due to the likelihood of developing so-called pleuropulmonary shock, and can also lead to life-threatening complications.

 Rib fracture: mechanism of injury

-Any impact can provoke a fracture, as such it can be a direct blow directed to the area of the ribs or a fall, in addition possible cause there may be excessive compression of the chest area.
-The most common fracture variant is a fracture within the region of greatest fold, that is, along the lateral surfaces of the chest.
+Any impact can provoke a fracture, such as a direct blow aimed at the ribs or a fall, in addition possible reason There may be excessive compression of the chest area.
+The most common type of fracture is a fracture within the area of greatest bending, that is, along the lateral surfaces of the chest.

-In the case of a fracture of one rib, the fragments are extremely rarely displaced.
-Multiple fractures often occur in combination with the displacement of such fragments, due to the impact of the sharp ends of which, in turn, the pleura and lungs, as well as intercostal vessels, can be damaged.
+In the case of a fracture of one rib, displacement of the fragments is extremely rare.
+Multiple fractures often occur in combination with the displacement of such fragments, due to the impact of the sharp ends of which the pleura and lungs, as well as intercostal vessels, can, in turn, be damaged.

-When the pleura is damaged, and with it the lungs, complications often develop - and acts as such.
+When the pleura is damaged, and along with it the lungs, complications often develop - and this is one of them.

-Hemothorax is the accumulation of blood between the inner and outer pleural sheets, pneumothorax also leads to the accumulation of air in the chest.
+Hemothorax is the accumulation of blood between the inner and outer pleural layers, while pneumothorax leads to the accumulation of air in the chest.
 As a result, the lung is compressed, then it decreases in volume, the alveoli collapse, after which their participation in the breathing process ceases.

-A fracture of the ribs, in which the lung is damaged, may also be accompanied by the ingress of air to subcutaneous tissue, which determines the state of subcutaneous emphysema.
-If damage to the intercostal vessels occurs, this, in turn, can lead to profuse bleeding in soft tissues or into the pleural cavity.
+A fracture of the ribs, which damages the lung, may also be accompanied by air entering the subcutaneous tissue, which determines the condition of subcutaneous emphysema.
+If damage to the intercostal vessels occurs, this, in turn, can lead to heavy bleeding in the soft fabrics or into the pleural cavity.

 Rib fracture: symptoms

-The victim of a fractured rib experiences severe pain in the affected area.
-Increased pain occurs when breathing and making movements, as well as when coughing.
-Reduced pain at rest and in taking sitting position.
-Breathing is characterized by superficiality, in its process there is a lagging of the chest from the side where it was damaged.
+A victim of a rib fracture experiences severe pain in the affected area.
+Pain intensifies when breathing and making movements, as well as when coughing.
+Pain is reduced at rest, as well as when taking sitting position.
+Breathing is characterized by superficiality; in its process, there is a lag of the chest on the side where it was damaged.

-Palpation (palpation) of a broken rib reveals an area of increased pain, in some cases, bone crepitus is also noted, which manifests itself in the form of a kind of crunch produced by bone fragments.
+Palpation (palpation) of a broken rib reveals an area of increased pain; in some cases, bone crepitus is also noted, manifested in the form of a peculiar crunch produced by bone fragments.

-It is noteworthy that lateral and anterior fractures of the rib region are especially difficult for patients, accompanied by severe respiratory failure.
-Rib injury in any of posterior divisions basically it doesn't show up that much.
+It is noteworthy that lateral and anterior fractures of the rib area are especially difficult for patients, accompanied by severe breathing problems.
+Damage to the ribs in any of the posterior sections Generally it doesn't show up that much.

-Multiple rib fractures lead to deterioration general condition the patient, his breathing is also characterized by superficiality, and an increase in pulse is also noted.
-The skin with such an injury turns pale, often becomes cyanotic.
-The patient tends to take a fixed position, thereby avoiding unnecessary movements.
+Multiple rib fractures lead to deterioration general condition patient, his breathing is also characterized by shallowness, and an increase in pulse is noted.
+With such an injury, the skin turns pale and often becomes cyanotic.
+The patient strives to take a stationary position, thereby avoiding unnecessary movements.

-Examination of the fracture area also reveals the presence of bruising and swelling that soft tissues acquire.
-Palpation indicates a sharp diffuse soreness, as well as bone crepitus.
-When a fracture is accompanied by emphysema, palpation reveals air crepitus, which, unlike bone crepitus, looks like a slight creaking.
+Examination of the fracture area also reveals the presence of bruising and swelling of the soft tissue.
+Palpation indicates sharp diffuse pain, as well as bone crepitus.
+When a fracture is accompanied by emphysema, palpation reveals air crepitus, which, unlike bone crepitus, is similar to a slight creaking.

-The appearance of pneumothorax in a patient is indicated by such symptoms of a rib fracture as a deterioration in his general condition in combination with an increase in shortness of breath.
-The affected area does not detect breathing on her part.
-At lung injury a symptom such as hemoptysis may also appear.
+The appearance of pneumothorax in a patient is indicated by symptoms of rib fractures, such as a deterioration in his general condition in combination with an increase in shortness of breath.
+The affected area does not detect breathing on its part.
+At lung damage Symptoms such as hemoptysis may also appear.

-These complications, such as hemothorax and pneumothorax, appear mainly in the near future from the moment the patient receives an injury to the area in question.
-A few days after the fracture, there is often another one, at least dangerous complication is post-traumatic pneumonia, which is most prone to elderly patients and patients of the category old age.
-In these cases, pneumonia is characterized by a particular severity of its course.
+These complications, such as hemothorax and pneumothorax, appear mainly in the near future after the patient receives an injury to the area in question.
+A few days after the fracture, another one often occurs, no less dangerous complication– this is post-traumatic pneumonia, to which elderly patients and patients in the category of old age.
+In these cases, pneumonia is characterized by a particularly severe course.

-The development of post-traumatic pneumonia against the background of a fracture of the ribs is indicated by symptoms such as intoxication and difficulty breathing, the temperature rises.
-It is important to take into account that debilitated elderly patients, as well as patients who have a severe concomitant injury, do not always experience a symptom in the form of fever - often characteristic feature condition is only its general deterioration.
+The development of post-traumatic pneumonia against the background of a rib fracture is indicated by symptoms such as intoxication and difficulty breathing, and the temperature rises.
+It is important to consider that weakened elderly patients, as well as patients who have severe concomitant trauma, do not always experience a symptom in the form of fever - often characteristic feature the condition is only its general deterioration.

-Post-traumatic pneumonia is caused by reduced ventilation of the lungs, noted from the side of the fracture.
-A fracture of the ribs is accompanied by painful breathing, for this reason the patient tries to breathe as superficially as possible.
+Post-traumatic pneumonia is caused by reduced ventilation of the lungs, noted on the side of the fracture.
+A rib fracture is accompanied by painful breathing, for this reason the patient tries to breathe as shallowly as possible.

 As for the actual state of affairs, most rib fractures do not require fixation of the affected area at all.
-Exceptions can only be multiple or complicated fractures of the ribs, and in this case it is necessary to enlist exclusively specialized care in a hospital - any self-treatment should be excluded!
+The only exceptions may be multiple or complicated rib fractures, and in this case it is necessary to secure exclusively specialized assistance in a hospital setting - any self-medication should be excluded!

-If timely treatment is not performed, then complications of a fracture of the rib / ribs can become a danger to the life of the victim.
+If treatment is not promptly performed, complications from a rib/rib fracture can become life-threatening for the victim.
 To prevent the development of complications or to eliminate the consequences caused by them, as well as at the slightest suspicion of the relevance of a rib fracture, you should consult a doctor.

-Diagnosis of the patient's condition is made by X-ray, if there is a suspicion of hemothorax or pneumothorax, then X-ray examination, pleural puncture and ultrasound are also performed.
+Diagnosis of the patient's condition is made by radiography; if there is a suspicion of hemothorax or pneumothorax, then fluoroscopic examination, pleural puncture and ultrasound are also performed.

 Rib fracture: treatment

-A fracture of the rib / ribs, as we have already noted above, requires the complete exclusion of self-treatment, because this condition can be life-threatening.
+A fracture of a rib/ribs, as we noted above, requires complete exclusion of self-medication, because this condition can be life-threatening.

-If we are talking about an uncomplicated fracture (1-2 ribs), then treatment is usually performed on an outpatient basis.
-With a fracture of three or more ribs, hospitalization becomes mandatory.
+If we're talking about about an uncomplicated fracture (1-2 ribs), then treatment is usually carried out on an outpatient basis.
+If three or more ribs are fractured, hospitalization becomes mandatory.

-As for the features of the treatment of an uncomplicated fracture, it is under local anesthesia at the doctor and consists in blockade (according to Vishnevsky).
-Further, analgesics are prescribed in combination with expectorant drugs, physiotherapy procedures and physiotherapy to improve ventilation of the lungs.
+As for the features of treatment of an uncomplicated fracture, it consists of local anesthesia at the doctor and consists of a blockade (according to Vishnevsky).
+Next, analgesics are prescribed in combination with expectorants, physiotherapy procedures and therapeutic exercises, which is designed to improve ventilation.

-In some cases, hemothorax and pneumothorax do not appear when the victim is admitted to traumatology, but a little later.
-If the relevance of this type of complication is suspected, a second fluoroscopy should be done.
+In some cases, hemothorax and pneumothorax do not appear when the victim is admitted to the traumatology department, but a little later.
+If this type of complication is suspected, repeat fluoroscopy should be performed.

-If a small amount of blood accumulates in the area between the sheets of the pleura, then its resorption occurs on its own, but in the case of a pronounced hemothorax, a puncture is required, which implies the introduction of a special needle under anesthesia by a doctor for subsequent removal from pleural cavity accumulated blood.
-In some situations it is possible re-development hemothorax, which requires a second puncture.
+If a small amount of blood accumulates in the area between the layers of the pleura, then it resolves on its own, but in the case of severe hemothorax, a puncture is required, which involves the introduction by a doctor under anesthesia of a special needle for subsequent removal from the pleura. pleural cavity accumulated blood.
+In some situations it is possible re-development hemothorax, which requires repeated puncture.

-In the case of pneumothorax, it is often enough to just make a puncture focused on eliminating air.
-In the case of a tension pneumothorax, it is urgent to provide drainage of the pleural cavity.
+In the case of pneumothorax, it is often enough just to make a puncture aimed at eliminating air.
+In case of tension pneumothorax, it is necessary to urgently provide drainage of the pleural cavity.

-As for the treatment of complications in the form of post-traumatic pneumonia, along with the above measures in the form of physiotherapy and antibiotics, therapeutic exercises are used to normalize lung ventilation.
+As for the treatment of complications in the form of post-traumatic pneumonia, along with the measures listed above in the form of physiotherapy and antibiotics, therapeutic exercises are used to normalize pulmonary ventilation.

-On average, the treatment of an uncomplicated rib fracture takes about a month, while the treatment of multiple rib fractures and complications provoked by them is determined in each case individually, based on the general condition of the patient.
+On average, treatment of an uncomplicated rib fracture takes about a month, while treatment of multiple rib fractures and complications caused by them is determined in each case individually, based on the general condition of the patient.

-If you suspect a fracture of the rib and the relevance of the symptoms inherent in this type of lesion, you should contact the surgeon.
+If you suspect a rib fracture and the symptoms inherent in this type of lesion are relevant, you should contact a surgeon.

-Is everything correct in the article with medical point vision?
+Is everything correct in the article? medical point vision?

 Answer only if you have proven medical knowledge